Baukebrenninkmeijer/table-evaluator/README.md

 ```

 ## Tests
-The test can be run by:
+The test can be run by cloning the repo and running:
 ```
-pip install .
 pytest tests
 ```